MMOJA HASHUI CHOMBO • IT TAKES MORE THAN ONE PERSON TO LAUNCH A SHIP

 The BMB Workshop is certified by the International Fairtrade Association.

-Their workshop specialises in high quality brass work using traditional techniques, from sand casting and smelting to hammering and polishing.
+One workshop is run by George and his team of 15 artisans.
+George started his business after realising his skills with brass while working as a professional mechanic.
+His team produces high quality brass work using traditional techniques, from sand casting and smelting to hammering and polishing.

 SEE HOW IT'S MADE